This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 In order to maintain good health, chickens need to have a well balanced diet, typically from foraging and a quality feed with a specific chicken focused recipe.

-Unfortunately, if they eat too many cranberries, or any especially sweet fruit like figs, papaya or raspberries it can throw their blood sugar levels off and they can become hypoglycemic.
+Unfortunately, if they eat too many cranberries, or any especially sweet fruit likewhen chickens eat figs, when chickens eat papaya or when chickens eat raspberries it can throw their blood sugar levels off and they can become hypoglycemic.

 If you need more help with taking care of your chickens, check out The Organized Chicken Keeper for a complete system for managing their health through keeping their supplies stocked and coop clean.